Appian: Life

 Little is known of the life of Appian of Alexandria.
 He wrote an autobiography that has been almost completely lost.
 Information about Appian is distilled from his own writings and a letter by his friend Cornelius Fronto.
 However, it is certain that Appian was born around the year AD 95 in Alexandria, the capital of Roman Egypt.
 Since his parents were Roman citizens capable of paying for their son's education, it can be inferred that Appian belonged to the wealthy upper classes.

-It is believed that Appian moved to Rome in 120, where he became a barrister.
+It is believed that Appian moved to Rome in 120, where he became a lawyer.
 In the introduction to his Roman History, he boasts "that he pleaded cases in Rome before the emperors."
 The emperors he claims to have addressed must have been either Hadrian or Marcus Aurelius and definitely Antoninus Pius, for Appian remained in Egypt at least until the end of the reign of Trajan (117).
 In the letter of Cornelius Fronto, it is revealed that a request on behalf of Appian to receive the rank of procurator occurred during the co-regency of Marcus Aurelius and his brother Lucius Verus between 147 and 161.
 Although Appian won this office, it is unclear whether it was a real job or an honorific title.
 The only other certain biographical datum is that Appian's Roman History appeared sometime before 162.
 This is one of the few primary historical sources for the period.